 This Councilor then shared several slides with the Committee, noting that the graphics were created by another (attached).
-A map of the city highlighted the location of single- and twofamily properties throughout Newton, noting that setbacks are an important factor in the construction of these units and stating that the special permit process helps to provide a reasonable safeguard.
+A map of the city highlighted the location of single- and two-family properties throughout Newton, noting that setbacks are an important factor in the construction of these units and stating that the special permit process helps to provide a reasonable safeguard.
 The Councilor proceeded to show the Committee hypothetical examples of detached ADUs by-right if built on every property located in the same block.
 He proposed that allowing by-right construction of detached ADUs would result in a significant number of these units.
 In advocating for the lookback provision this Councilor noted that the four year wait was to prevent an ADU in new construction serving as an incentive for people to move to Newton who otherwise could not, and that this would raise property costs.

-During the discussion, multiple Councilors noted their disagreement with the substance of the presentation as depicting highly unlikely scenarios; one Councilor suggesting it was intended as a scare tactic.
+During the discussion, it was noted by multiple Councilors that the presentation made by the Councilor was a scare tactic and the scenario depicted is highly unlikely.
 It was also noted that the illustration incorrectly showed 900sf ADU footprints, but accessory buildings are limited to 700sf footprints by-right; the 900sf ADU can only be achieved by a 1.5 story unit.